HL7/davinci-ecdx/input/pagecontent/background.md

 - An alternative is needed to cover some aspects of an exchange.
 For example, suppose the provider's data release process does not allow the automatic request for information specified in a use case specific IG.
 In that case, CDex provides an asynchronous process that allows manual review before releasing the information.
 However, implementers should not use this transaction when there is a requirement for real-time response to facilitate patient care.
 - There is a specific exchange that is not already addressed by one of the other IGs
-- The other IG has yet to be or can not be implemented for the use case.
-For example, the [Data Exchange For Quality Measures (DEQM) Implementation Guide] provides a standard method for automating the reporting of quality measures.
-Implementers can use CDex when:
-  1. A Provider has not yet implemented DEQM
-  2. An audit of a quality measure requires additional information.

  The use of CDex **SHALL NOT** be considered compliant with any use case specific IG where CDex is not explicitly required as part of the supported exchanges.